cudoventures/cudos-builders/readme.md

 <code>Build/Destroy INIT SENTRY NODE in docker</code>.
 Container for initialization of a sentry node.
 It depends on **sentry-node.local.env** and the corresponding **.arg** file.
 Its genesis file is in <em>parentDir/CudosBuilders/docker/config/genesis.local.json</em>.
 If <em>SHOULD_USE_GLOBAL_PEERS</em> is set to <em>TRUE</em> then the node connects to peers specified in <em>parentDir/CudosBuilders/docker/config/persistent-peers.local.config</em> and <em>parentDir/CudosBuilders/docker/config/seeds.local.config</em>.
 If <em>SHOULD_USE_STATE_SYNC</em> is set to <em>TRUE</em> then the node downloads the latest available state from trusted peers defined in <em>parentDir/CudosBuilders/docker/config/state-sync-rpc-servers.local.config</em>.

 <code>Build/Destroy/Start START SENTRY NODE in docker</code>.
 Container for starting of a sentry node.
 The container MUST be initialized before.
 It depends on **sentry-node.local.env** and the corresponding **.arg** file.
 Its genesis file is in <em>parentDir/CudosBuilders/docker/config/genesis.local.json</em>.

+<code>Build/Destroy START DEBUG NODE in docker</code>.
+Container for starting the debug node.
+The container MUST NOT be initialized before.
+The container mounts ./CudosNode and ./CudosGravityBridge to its working directory.
+It also contain a init.sh for initialization the node.

 <code>Build/Destroy/Start FAUCET in docker</code>.
 Container for starting the faucet.
 It depends on **faucet.local.arg** and the corresponding **.arg** file.